-If a student takes a course in a program outside Friends Select School or works with a private tutor and they wish to accelerate in a sequence, the student must take a Friends Select School final exam and earn a grade of B or better in order to accelerate.
-This course would not appear on the student's transcript.
+- 6. If a student takes a course in a program outside Friends Select School or works with a private tutor and they wish to accelerate in a sequence, the student must take a Friends Select School final exam and earn a grade of B or better in order to accelerate. - 7.
+For other specific policies, please see the Summer Academic Program Student and Parent Handbook.